Fragtality/Any2GSX/README.md

 **Aircraft Profiles**

 Unless otherwise stated in the App or Readme, the Term 'Aircraft Profile' referrs to the Profiles configurable within the App.
 So that has nothing to do with the Aircraft Profiles GSX will use.<br/>
 Aircraft Profiles are an essential Part of the App, basically the Glue bringing everything together: they determine what Any2GSX Features (GSX Automation, Volume Control, PilotsDeck Integration) should be active for a specific Aircraft and which Aircraft Plugin and/or Audio Channel should be loaded for that.
-All Automation Settings found in the 'Automation' View are stored per Profile - so together with the Ability to filter on specific IDs, Airlines or Titles/Liveries you can have different Settings for different Airlines having different SOPs to follow (or just having different Operator Preferences for different Airlines).
-Check [Section 2.3.3](#233---aircraft-profiles-view) for Details.<br/>
+All Automation Settings found in the 'Automation' View are stored per Profile - so together with the Ability to filter on specific IDs, Airlines or Titles/Liveries you can have different Settings for different Airlines having different SOPs to follow (or just having different Operator Preferences for different Airlines).<br/>
 <br/>

 **GSX Automation**

 Within the App, Automation referrs to all Options which either call GSX Services automatically or answer GSX Questions/Pop-Ups automatically.
 Which is NOT *Integration*: that is understood as the Aircraft and its Systems responding/reacting to GSX Services as they get active (who or what ever called these Services) - so typically Fuel-, Payload- and Ground-Equipment-Sync.<br/>
 Any2GSX differentiates between what is an Automation and what is Integration.
-So even with the GSX *Automation* completely turned off for an Aircraft Profile, the configured Aircraft Plugin will still provide *Integration* like Fuel- and Payload-Synch.
+So even with the GSX *Automation* completely turned off for an Aircraft Profile, the configured Aircraft Plugin will still provide *Integration* like Fuel- and Payload-Sync.
 AND Ground-Equipment-Sync: so Equipment like Chocks, GPU, PCA is still automatically placed or removed!
 (Since that is an Response/Reaction to the GSX Pushback Service - see the Definition above).<br/>
+In any Case, the Automation works in different Phases reflecting the general Flight State so that the App calls the appropiate Services.
+For Example calling the Departure Services (Refuel, Catering, Boarding, ...) in the Departure Phase or calling Pushback in the Pushback Phase.
+The Sequence is: SessionStart -> Preparation -> Departure -> Pushback -> Taxi-Out -> Flight -> Taxi-In -> Arrival -> Turnarond -> Departure.
+The App can also be (re)started in Flight, where it will directly switch from SessionStart to Flight (and then continue normally).<br/>
 <br/>

 **Volume Control / Audio Channel Definition**